vsouza/awesome-ios/README.md

 * [MMCardView](https://github.com/MillmanY/MMCardView) - Custom CollectionView like Wallet App :large_orange_diamond:
 * [FlexibleTableViewController](https://github.com/dimpiax/FlexibleTableViewController) - Swift library of generic table view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler
 * [FlexibleCollectionViewController](https://github.com/dimpiax/FlexibleCollectionViewController) - Swift library of generic collection view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler etc
+* [CascadingTableDelegate](https://github.com/edopelawi/CascadingTableDelegate) - A no-nonsense way to write cleaner UITableViewDelegate and UITableViewDataSource in Swift.:large_orange_diamond:

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.